nicbou/nicolasbouliane.com/frontend/content/blog/unicode-normalization.md

 True
 ```

-After rsync borked my files with Unicode characters in them, I wrote this short script to fix it.
+After Syncthing borked my files with Unicode characters in them, I wrote this short script to fix it.
 It converts the file names back to NFD.

 ```python
 #!/usr/bin/env python3